unaihuete-org/AzureTecnun-IoT-1/Hands-on lab/LAB- Predictive Maintenance for remote field devices.md

     ![A graph of device telemetry measurements is displayed.
 DEVICE001 recovered after Pump Power State has been cycled.](media/device001-recovered-1.png "Instance of pump recovery")

+## Take a screenshot
+Save a screenshot similar to the previous one, showing from your own solution how the device is behaving.
+Upload it to ADI with name: IOT-Day2-Ex2-YOURNAME
 ## Exercise 3: Creating a device group

 Duration: 10 minutes